snowplow-incubator/pull-request-helper-action/README.md

 ```

 ## What happens when the workflow is triggered?
-When a pull request is opened from `issue` branch to `release` branch, the default PR title is the most recent commit in the issue branch.
+When a pull request is opened from `issue` branch to `release` branch, the default PR title is the issue branch commit message, or issue branch name if there is more than one commit.

 Example PR before the Action runs: